UBC-MDS/DSCI_522_group-307/doc/income_level_report.md

 to features that best predict positive outcomes (`>50K`) and negative weights to features that best predict negative outcomes (`<=50K`).
 The larger the magnitude of the weight, the greater the influence is on the outcome.
-AdaBoost is an ensembling method that assigns a feature importance to each feature.
+AdaBoost is an ensembling method that assigns feature importance.
 This metric is always positive and sums to one.
-The larger the magnitude of the metric, the greater the importance of the feature to the overall model in predicting.
+The larger the magnitude of the metric, the greater the importance of the feature is to the overall model in making predictions.
 Random forest classsifiers generally provide robust models but they are not easily interpretable.
 This classifier was included to allow for the comparison of a non-parametric model to the parametric models.
 The SVM classifier